AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

    > print("How are you?")
 ```

-Notice that when you select `sqrt` and `print` with autocomplete feature, they come with paranthesis, like so: `print()` and `sqrt()`.
+Notice that when you select `sqrt` and `print` with autocomplete feature, they come with parantheses, like so: `print()` and `sqrt()`.
 This is because these commands call functions and functions often need arguments.
 Function arguments(inputs to the function) are supplied inside the parantheses.

 * Scripting mode.
 It is often the case that we would like to reuse our commands.
 If so, you can type commands in the text editor window.
 Let's open a new R Script file by clicking the + sign on the top right corner of scripting panel and write our command there,